tef/textfree86/README.md

         output.write(line)
 ```

+### Stdout/Stderr

+Output from stdout/stderr, or from calls to `print()` are forwarded to the client.
+The client prints it to stderr.

 ### Stretch Goals: Environment Variables, Paths, Config Files

 Maybe `cmd subcommand --foo='...'` could use `foo:env` as the argspec to  from `CMD_SUBCOMMAND_FOO` or `--env=<...>` on the command line.
 Similarly, types for directories, or config files.